Sunkworks/Colinear-Balance-Bot/README.md

 # Colinear-Balance-Bot
-Git Repo for Sunkwork's Colinear Balancing Robot.
+Git Repo for Sunkworks' Colinear Balancing Robot.

 ## Code flow
 ### APIs that have to be used: